tahaafg20/D2-JS/03-functions-and-methods/01-functions-vs-methods.md

 #### What is a Function?

 The best definition of a **function** is "a chunk of code that does stuff".
-Often we give these chunks of code a name to help us humans understand what kind of stuff the function does.
-If that's not good enough for you, then maybe you'd prefer the definition from MDN:
+It allow us to contain all of the logic of a particular operation within a named entity that can be activated, or "called", repeatedly from other parts of our code.
+Often we give these chunks of code a name to help us understand what kind of stuff the function does.
+Here is the definition from MDN:

 > Generally speaking, a function is a "subprogram" that can be called by code external (or internal in the case of recursion) to the function.
 Like the program itself, a function is composed of a sequence of statements called the function body.
 Values can be passed to a function, and the function can return a value.
 [Link to source](https://developer.mozilla.org/en/JavaScript/Reference/Functions_and_function_scope)